mike10004/git-multi-bundler/README.md

 credentials, but we disable the terminal prompt, so it can't get the credentials and aborts.)

+Windows is not supported as an execution platform, but POSIX-like platforms should all be supported, though testing only occurs on Linux.

 ## Unit Tests

 From the cloned repository directory, execute: